tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

     ![MongoDB cluster type](./assets/mongo_cluster_type.png)

-    In this tutorial we'll be using the free tier Atlas cluster.
+    In this tutorial, we'll be using the free tier Atlas cluster.
 Click the button corresponding to the free tier in the leftmost panel.

 * Select the host service and region (The default selections should be fine as well):

     ![MongoDB cluster region](./assets/mongo_cluster_region.png)

-    This page also shows you the the specifications of the free cluster:
+    This page also shows you the specifications of the free cluster:

     ![MongoDB cluster region](./assets/mongo_cluster_spec.png)